Connect with others who understand.

 • Sardines

-MyPsoriasisTeam members have shared tips for sneaking in more antioxidants throughout the day, including one member who suggested turmeric golden milk tea for painful joints.
-Several herbs and spices are rich in antioxidants with anti-inflammatory properties, so don’t be afraid to experiment with new flavors (such as cinnamon, garlic, ginger, and hot pepper) when making snacks at home.
+MyPsoriasisTeam members have shared tips for sneaking in more antioxidants throughout the day.
+One member suggested trying turmeric golden milk tea for joint pain.
+Many herbs and spices, like cinnamon, garlic, ginger, and hot pepper, are rich in antioxidants and have anti-inflammatory properties.
+Don’t be afraid to experiment with new flavors when making snacks at home.

 High-Protein Snacks

-To help maintain strong bones and muscles, it’s necessary to take in enough protein.
-Bite-sized portions of protein spread throughout small meals and snacks can make it easier to meet protein intake goals.
+Getting enough protein is important for strong bones and muscles.
+Eating bite-sized portions of protein throughout the day can make it easier to meet your protein goals.

-A variety of protein shakes and bars are tailored to meet different dietary needs.
-You can find gluten-free, lactose-free, low-sugar, vegan, and other variations of protein shakes and bars to work around your preferences or food intolerances.
+There are various protein shakes and bars available for different dietary needs and preferences.
+You can find gluten-free, lactose-free, low-sugar, vegan, and other types of protein shakes and bars.

-However, some people with psoriatic arthritis prefer to avoid processed foods.
-If that’s true for you, you could try whole foods such as:
+Some people with psoriatic arthritis prefer whole or minimally processed foods.
+If that’s true for you, consider these protein-rich snacks:

 • Boiled eggs